Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/arch/event_handling.rst.txt

 Event Manager
 -------------

-The centralised event manager script aims to manage connections between event listeners and event invokers, therefore objects can interact without creating instances for the them to know about each other.
-The core purpose of the event manager is to reduce the complexity inflation as the program expands where more and more scripts need to know each other via instances.
+The centralised event manager script aims to manage connections between event listeners and event invokers.
+Therefore objects can interact without creating instances for them to know about each other.
+The core purpose of the event manager is to reduce the complexity of inflation as the program expands where more and more scripts need to know each other via instances.
 This idea can be shown in the plot below:

 .. figure:: ../_static/plots/event_managing_complexity.png
     :align: center